Arthritis, joint, back and neck pain: Could a stem cell trip to Florida be the answer?

-So, in January, I, my friend and his wife (who has arthritis in her hands) and two others with joint and rheumatoid arthritis problems, are flying out to Florida for a five-day course of Supra PRP.
+So, in January, I, my friend and his wife (who has arthritis in her hands) and two others with joint and rheumatoid arthritis problems, are flying out to Florida for a for a stem cell adventure - a five-day course of Supra PRP.
 We will report back... in the hope that this may be something that would help the increasing numbers of people with chronic back and joint pain - and all those other musculoskeletal problems that seem to arrive shockingly out of the blue in middle age...

 Stem Cell Basics